Q: Can you buy terpenes in Australia? | A: Yes you can!

 What are the benefits of terpenes?

-While terpenes have always been greatly utilised in wellness therapies, growing data suggests they could play a role in everything from treating inflammatory disease, lessening anxiety and depression, enhancing alertness, improving insomnia, reducing the risk of cancer and more.
+While terpenes have always been greatly utilised in wellness therapies, growing data suggests they could play a role in everything from treating inflammatory disease, lessening anxiety and depression, enhancing alertness, increasing the amount of deep sleep you have, improving insomnia, reducing the risk of cancer and more.

 This all might sound astonishing, but when you think about the role terpenes play in nature, it starts to make sense.
 Terpenes are thought to protect plants from weather and predators and growing research is showing that terpenes may be equally beneficial and therapeutic for humans.